The Beinecke Scholarship Program

 - Consult with your faculty mentors and the Beinecke campus liaison regarding the content and writing of your statement of purpose

 - Prepare an application package consisting of the following:

-- For the campus deadline, provide an additional longer, annotated resume or CV that provides rich details for the experiences/achievements that you list.
+- Current C.V., including rich details for the experiences/achievements that you list.

-- Personal statement in 1,000 words or less describing your background, creative or research interests, plans for graduate study, and career aspirations
+- Personal statement in 1,000 words or less describing your background, creative or research interests, plans for graduate study, and career aspirations.
+Include experiences that have helped shape your interests, plans, and goals.

 - Financial Aid Data Sheet